gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 }
 ```

-This snippet hooks into Gatsby's `createPages` lifecycle and allows us to tell Gatsby what pages to
+This snippet hooks into Gatsby's `createPages` lifecycle and allows you to tell Gatsby what pages to
 create.

-We know we want to create pages for all WordPress posts, so we will need to write a GraphQL Query
+We know we want to create pages for all WordPress posts, so you will need to write a GraphQL Query
 to get the posts.

 #### Query WordPress Posts

-We already learned about GraphiQL, so we can use that to build a GraphQL Query.
+You already learned about GraphiQL, so you can use that to build a GraphQL Query.

-The query we create should include minimal identifying information about the Posts we want to create
+The query you create should include minimal identifying information about the Posts you want to create
 pages for.
-We don't want to query all the fields we want to display on the page in this query.
-We
+You don't want to query all the fields you want to display on the page in this query.
+You
 will use a [page query](https://www.gatsbyjs.com/docs/how-to/querying-data/page-query/) to do that
 later in this tutorial.

-Let's use the following query:
+Use the following query:

 ```graphql
 {